v2south/BinBayes/README.md

 We assume that the user has both the [<strong>R</strong>](https://cran.r-project.org/mirrors.html) and [<strong>JAGS</strong>](http://mcmc-jags.sourceforge.net/) software packages installed and is familiar with the basic structure and syntax of the R language.
 In addition, we also require the following three R packages: [<strong>coda</strong>](https://cran.r-project.org/web/packages/coda/index.html),[ <strong>lme4</strong>](https://cran.r-project.org/web/packages/lme4/index.html) and
 [<strong>rjags</strong>](https://cran.r-project.org/web/packages/rjags/index.html).
-To install these R packages, please see this [manual](https://cran.r-project.org/doc/manuals/r-release/R-admin.html#Installing-packages) from CRAN.
+These packages can be installed from within R using the Package Installer from the main menu.
+To set up your system for using JAGS, do the following:

+ * Download the current [version](https://sourceforge.net/projects/mcmc-jags/files/JAGS/) of JAGS (4.2 as of 9/17/2016).

+ *  Install the current [rjags](http://cran.r-project.org/web/packages/rjags/index.html) package from CRAN.
+This can be done simply from within R using the Package Installer.

+Once you have done that, a simple call to library('rjags') will be enough to run JAGS from inside of R.

 The R function BinBayes.R requires five input variables as follows:

 * <strong>factor</strong> is a numeric indicator.
-1 is for single factor design and 2 is for two factor design.
+1 is for single-factor design and 2 is for two-factor design.

 * <strong> m_data </strong> is a matrix or data frame containing the data from your study.
-  * For <strong>single factor design</strong>, this data frame should have four columns.
+  * For <strong>single-factor design</strong>, this data frame should have four columns.
 The first column contains the subject identifier; the second column contains the item identifier; the third column contains the identifier for experimental condition; the fourth column holds a binary valued accuracy response.
 These columns should be in the following order: subject identifier, item identifier, identifier for experimental condition, accuracy response.
-  * For <strong>two factor design</strong>, this data frame should have five columns.
+  * For <strong>two-factor design</strong>, this data frame should have five columns.
 The first column contains the subject identifier; the second column contains the item identifier; the third column contains the identifier for factor 1; the fourth column contains the identifier for factor 2; the fifth column holds a binary valued accuracy response.
 These columns should be in the following order: subject identifier, item identifier, identifier for factor 1, identifier for factor 2, accuracy response.

 * <strong>link</strong> is a string that specifies the link function as ”Logit” or ”Probit”.

 * <strong> model_struct </strong> specifies the model structure.

-  For <strong>single factor design</strong>,  this is a numeric number taking five possible values as follows:
+  For <strong>single-factor design</strong>,  this is a number taking five possible values as follows:
   * 1, baseline model with random subject and item effects with no effect of experimental condition.
   * 2, model with random subject and item effects and with a fixed effect for the experimental condition.
   * 3, model with random subject and item effects and where the effect of experimental condition varies across subjects.
   * 4, model with random subject and item effects and where the effect of experimental condition varies across items.
   * 5, model with random subject and item effects and where the effect of experimental condition varies across both subjects and items.

-  For <strong>two factor design</strong>, this is a vector of three elements.
-The first two, which specify the model structure for factor 1 and factor 2, can take the values from 1 to 5 similar to single factor design.
-The last element takes two values that specifies whether the interaction between two factors exist.
-0 denotes no interaction and 1 denotes interaction.
+  For <strong>two-factor design</strong>, this is a vector of three elements.
+The first two elements specify the model structure for factor 1 and factor 2 respectively.
+Each element can take values from 1 to 5 as with the specification of the single-factor design.The last element is either 0 or 1; if this value is 0 then no interaction between the two factors is included in the model while if this value is 1 an interaction is included in the model.

-* <strong>baseline</strong> is a string for single factor design that specifies the label for the baseline condition.
+* <strong>baseline</strong> is a string for single-factor design that specifies the label for the baseline condition.
 The software will automatically pick one condition as baseline if no specific condition is given.
-For two factor design, this is a vector of two string variables that specifies the label of bassline condition for factor 1 and factor 2 respectively.
+For two-factor design, this is a vector of two string variables that specifies the label of the bassline condition for factor 1 and factor 2 respectively.

 As illustrated below, the output of the BinBayes.R function will consist of an object having five components with the following names: